abiosoft/caddy-exec/README.md

 Caddy supports dynamic zero-downtime configuration reloads and it is possible to modify `exec`'s configurations at runtime.

-`exec` intelligently determines when Caddy is starting and shutting down. i.e. startup and shutdown commands do not get triggered during configuration reload, only during Caddy's startup and shutdown.
+`exec` intelligently determines when Caddy is starting and shutting down. i.e. startup and shutdown commands do not get triggered during configuration reload, only during Caddy's actual startup and shutdown.

 ## License